Runtime Enforcement of Programmable Logic Controllers: Monitor synthesis

-First of all, we calculate the complexity of the synthesis algorithm based on the number of occurrences of the operator $\cap$ in $e$ and the dimension of $e$, $\ctrlDim{e}$, \emph{i.e.}, the number of all operators occurring in $e$ (for the definition of $\ctrlDim{e}$ the reader is referred to the appendix).
+Now, we calculate the complexity of the synthesis algorithm based on the number of occurrences of the operator $\cap$ in $e$ and the dimension of $e$, $\ctrlDim{e}$, \emph{i.e.}, the number of all operators occurring in $e$. { Intuitively, the size of a property is given by the number of operators occurring in it. \begin{definition} Let $\propDim {}:\PropG\cup\PropL\rightarrow\mathbbm{N}$ be a property-size function defined as: